1. Signing Someone Else’s Name on a Check

 Using counterfeit currency to pay for goods and services is something that most people know is illegal, but you may be surprised to learn that it is okay to copy currency while following certain guidelines.

-The U.S. Secret Service says that you can copy currency if it’s at least 150% larger or 75% smaller than actual size.
+The U.S. Secret Service says that you can copy currency if it’s at least 150% larger or 75% smaller than the actual size.
 And if you print it in color, it can only be on one side.

 Please refer to our Atlanta Bankruptcy FAQ for additional information regarding our bankruptcy services.